Meet Our People

 Recently, Atkins co-founded Zearn, a nonprofit, which is building the only comprehensive, standards-aligned, personalized K-8 math curriculum on the web for students and teachers to use for free.
 He has also joined the board of the Oprah Winfrey Leadership Academy Foundation.
 Atkins began his career as a freelance journalist, writing about education, poverty, politics, culture and social issues for The New York Times Magazine, The New Yorker, Rolling Stone, Parenting, The Wall Street Journal, The Washington Post and The Boston Globe.

-As the founding dean of Relay Philadelphia & Camden, Shemanne Davis oversees all aspects of teacher preparation in the region.
-Most recently, Davis taught and supported graduate students at the Relay Newark campus.
-She began her career at Stephenson Middle School in DeKalb County School System, GA, where she was later selected as a Special Education liaison to support district teachers in the implementation of inclusion and co-teaching strategies.
+As Senior Dean of Student Affairs, Shemanne Davis ensures all students have a meaningful, positive, and seamless experience at Relay.
+She believes that teachers, like their students, thrive when they have a strong sense of belonging in inclusive, equitable, and suppportive communities.
+She was the founding dean of Relay Philadelphia & Camden and previously taught and supported graduate students at the Relay Newark campus.
+She began her teaching career at Stephenson Middle School in DeKalb County School System, GA, where she was later selected as a Special Education liaison to support district teachers in the implementation of inclusion and co-teaching strategies.

 Davis earned her J.D. from the University of Georgia School of Law, graduating cum laude.
-She put her law degree to use advocating for appropriate placement and services for special needs students under the Georgia Legal Services Special Education Program.
+She previously advocated for appropriate placement and support services for students with special needs with the Georgia Legal Services Special Education Program.
 Davis was also an Education Pioneers fellow at the Massachusetts Executive Office of Education, where she conducted research that led the Secretary to endorse rigorous state standards.
 From 2011-14, Davis was the Dean of Students at Bedford Stuyvesant Collegiate Charter School, where she developed and executed strategic goals and school policies before joining Relay.

 Davis earned her B.A. in history and women's studies and her M.A.T. from Emory University.